lavanet/docs/docs/provider.md

 - `SERVICED_NODE_PORT` - Port of the node that will service requests.
 Example `19921`
 - `PROTOCOL` - The protocol to be used, see [how to query the full list](#chains).
 Example `jsonrpc`, or `rest`
 - `ACCOUNT_NAME` - The account to be used for the provider staking.
+- `LAVA_RPC_NODE` - A RPC node for Lava (can be omitted if the current node has joined the Lava network).

 Notes: